 Over the last three years, we’ve conducted rigorous laboratory and in-basin experiments showing the effectiveness of our approach.
 Research led by our collaborators at the UCSB NOISE Lab confirms that anoxic brine pools — that is, extremely salty basins of water that are oxygen-free — can be exceptional sites for safe, long-term organic carbon preservation.

-Next, we plan to scale our testing with a 20-tonne field experiment, which will increase our understanding of how brine pools might contribute to climate mitigation.
+Next, we are scaling our testing with a 20-tonne field experiment, which will increase our understanding of how brine pools might contribute to climate mitigation.
 Our research goals are to: 1) study how biomass breaks down in brine at larger scales under realistic conditions; and 2) test and optimize our proposed Measurement, Reporting, and Verification (MRV) systems.

-In 2024, we applied for an EPA Marine Protection, Research and Sanctuaries Act (MPRSA) research permit to place 20 one-tonne bales of compressed sugarcane bagasse in the Orca Basin, south of Louisiana.
-The EPA has now reviewed our application and approved advancing it to the public comment period, where it will be open to comments until July 14, 2025.
+In March 2026, following careful review and two rounds of public comment, the EPA officially approved our Marine Protection, Research and Sanctuaries Act (MPRSA) research permit to place 20 one-tonne bales of compressed sugarcane bagasse in the Orca Basin, south of Louisiana.

-Should this permit be approved, we will embark on the Orca Basin project and pursue this research over the course of 2.5 years.
+We will shortly be embarking on our 2.5-year Orca Basin research project.
 Conducting this in-field testing will provide us with crucial information on how isolated, anoxic environments respond to the addition of enhanced quantities of organic material.
 It will address questions related to feasibility, potential risks, and MRV technologies that must be understood before consideration of commercial-scale activities.

 The results of this work will be the first direct evaluation of our MACS approach at this scale.